-The “Problem”, “Language”, and “Judgment” drop-down lists allow the Administrator to alter the specification of the corresponding attributes associated with the run.
+The “Status”, “Elapsed”, “Judgment”, “Problem”, and “Language” fields allow the Administrator to alter the specification of the corresponding attributes associated with the run.
 It is allowable to change multiple attributes of a run during a single edit (although this would be unusual; normally, editing a run is done for a single specific purpose such as correcting a judging error).

 Changing the “Problem” attribute will have the effect of changing the way in which this run is considered in scoring: it will be counted as a run for the newly specified Problem (however, this will only have an actual effect on the scoring results if the Team has correctly solved the newly specified Problem; see the chapter on the Scoreboard for details).
 Changing the “Language” attribute will have the effect, if the run is subsequently re-executed, of changing the language definition (compiler invocation) used to compile and then execute the run.
 Changing the “Judgment” attribute will have the effect of causing the newly specified judgment to be the one used by the Scoreboard in determining whether the Team has correctly solved this problem.